 Jocelyn Bell Burnell: the woman behind the fund

-Professor Dame Jocelyn Bell Burnell has been awarded many prizes and honours during her long career as an astrophysicist, including being made a Dame of the British Empire, a Professor at Oxford University, and President of the Institute of Physics.
+Professor Dame Jocelyn Bell Burnell has been awarded many prizes and honours during her long career as an astrophysicist, including being made a Dame of the British Empire, a Professor at the University of Oxford, and President of the Institute of Physics.
 But in her journey to the highest levels of physics achievement she has faced many challenges as a woman in what remains too often a man’s world.

-The discovery of pulsars won the Nobel Prize – but the award went to Jocelyn’s male supervisor, rather than her.
-But she was later awarded the US Breakthrough Prize and used the £2.3 million prize money to set up the scholarship fund.
+The discovery of pulsars won the Nobel Prize in Physics – but the award went to Jocelyn’s male supervisor, rather than her.
+But she was later awarded the US Breakthrough Prize and used the £2.3m prize money to set up the scholarship fund.
 She is convinced bringing people from a wider range of backgrounds into physics will improve research.

 “Diversity adds to the creativity of a team, it brings an extra openness, and scientific breakthroughs are about taking data and when you come across something new, examining it open-mindedly.
 People from non-traditional backgrounds will not necessarily make the traditional assumptions, and that’s how you get breakthroughs.
 That’s what I did: I saw the data and realised it did not fit and needed attention – it was an anomaly that did not fit, and so was I!”